WaffleSockSnake/dotfiles-3/README.md

 > Art by [Ilya Kushinov](https://www.artstation.com/kuvshinov_ilya)

 ## License
-Licensed under the GPL - see the [𝙻𝙸𝙲𝙴𝙽𝚂𝙴](LICENSE) file for details.
+Licensed under the GPL - see the [LICENSE](LICENSE) file for details.